Automattic/jetpack/to-test.md

 ### Connection

-We've made a number of changes to better couple your site's connection to WordPress.com with the status of features like Protect, Monitor, or Subscriptions on your site.
+We've made a number of changes to better couple your site's connection to WordPress.com with the status of features like Protect, Monitor, Subscriptions, or Stats on your site.

 To test this, on a new or existing site, ensure that toggling those features on and off still works, and that the features themselves still work.